zl95826/notes/Note.md

 <b>Block level elements in HTML:</b> hr, li, ol, ul \
 <b>Inline elements in HTML:</b> a, b, br, button, em, i, img, input, label, textarea, select\
   A <b>closure</b> is a function that has access to its outer function scope even after the outer function has returned.
 This means a closure can remember and access variables and arguments of its outer function even after the function has finished.\
-  The closure function has access to the scope in which it was created, not the scope in which it is executed.\
+  The closure function has access to the scope in which it was created, not the scope in which it is executed.
+In other words, the inner function preserves the scope chain of the enclosing function at the time the enclosing function was executed, and thus can access the enclosing function’s variables.\
   A <b>lexical scope</b> or static scope in JavaScript refers to the accessibility of the variables, functions, and objects based on their physical location in the source code. \
   https://blog.bitsrc.io/a-beginners-guide-to-closures-in-javascript-97d372284dda